-As long as you travel off-peak times outside of rush hour, you can still reach the city in less than an hour.
+Here are 10 communities within 50 miles of downtown.
+All are either easily accessible by Metra or a nearby expressway.
+So as long as you travel off-peak times outside of rush hour, you can still reach the city in just about or less than an hour.

-Located along the Fox River, this suburb northwest of Chicago is the eighth largest city in Illinois.
+Located along the Fox River, this suburb northwest of Chicago is the seventh-largest city in Illinois.
 Residents take advantage of their proximity to the Fox River Bike Trail, while arts and culture lovers will appreciate the Elgin Symphony Orchestra and Historic District.

 Kids of all ages can have fun at Santa's Village in nearby East Dundee, an amusement park that's been entertaining families since it opened in 1959.

 The Milwaukee District West Line runs right along downtown Elgin, with the last three stops located in Elgin.
 The Elgin stop is one large block away from the Elgin Tower Building and Fountain Square Apartments.

 Small town Midwestern charm with big-city amenities are among the reasons residents love living in Geneva.
 On the western fringe of the Chicago suburbs, Geneva has strong Swedish roots and its annual week-long Swedish Days Festival in the summer draws crowds from near and far.